rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Cisco_ASA_from_Microsoft_Teams/help.md

 Sample Microsoft Teams Trigger Commands:

 `!block-status 198.51.100.100`

 `!block-status example.com`

 `!block-status 198.51.100.100 example.com`

 # Key Features

-* The ability to see if an IP address is currently blocked by the firewall
+* See if an IP address is currently blocked by the firewall

 # Requirements